Kevin Durant: Hard Work Beats Talent When Talent Fails to Work Hard

 “Hard work beats talent when talent fails to work hard.” – Taras Brown.

 It is this quote that has defined the second leading scorer in the NBA, Kevin Durant.
 In his third year, Kevin Durant is averaging more than 28 points per game, his career high.
+In his seventh season, Durant is averaging more than 32 points per game well on his way to winning his fourth scoring title.
 There is no doubt between anyone that Kevin Durant is one of the top players in the NBA today.

 Kevin Durant grew up in Washington D.C and started playing basketball at a young age.
 Kevin and his brother would both participate in sports at their local Boys & Girls club, specifically basketball.
 As a child, Kevin was best friends with Michael Beasley, Miami Heat Forward, and often would ride the bus with each other.
 Richard Wyatt Jr., also a friend of Durant, stated that Kevin “was not that good” in basketball and that “he had to work at it.”